Skip to main content

 Plastic in the Ocean: Microbial Transformation of an ‘Unconventional’ Carbon Substrate

-A substantial problem of ongoing research is to clearly link apparent plastic degradation to microbial action and to determine the velocity of plastic degradation.
-The overarching goal of the ERC project VORTEX is to assess marine degradation of important plastics by applying innovate stable isotope assays in tandem with lipidomics, NGS-based microbial diversity and functional gene analyses.
-VORTEX comprises three major objectives and work packages with clear links between them: (i) to estimate the potential for- and kinetics of the microbial degradation of the most relevant plastics in the ocean, (ii) to identify/quantify key microbes mediating degradation and (iii) to determine boundary conditions promoting/hampering degradation and to identify potential pathways of degradation.
+A significant challenge in ongoing research is to clearly link apparent plastic degradation to microbial action and to determine the rate of plastic degradation.
+The overarching goal of the ERC project VORTEX is to assess the marine degradation of important plastics by applying innovative stable isotope assays in tandem with lipidomics, NGS-based microbial diversity, and functional gene analyses.
+VORTEX comprises three major objectives and work packages with clear interconnections: (i) to estimate the potential for and kinetics of microbial degradation of the most relevant plastics in the ocean, (ii) to identify and quantify key microbes mediating degradation, and (iii) to determine the boundary conditions that promote or hinder degradation and to identify potential pathways of degradation.

-In addition, we also carried out several cruises to the Wadden Sea, North Sea and North Atlantic to recover floating macro/micro plastics as well as nano plastics and to conduct incubation experiments.
-We also isolated microbes from plastic associated biofilms and tested their ability to degrade plastic and are currently investigating the gene expression (transcriptome reconstruction) of one organism.
-Finally, we developed stable isotope probing techniques to determine rates of plastic degradation.
+We organised field expeditions for sampling and experimentation.
+We isolated microbes from plastic-associated biofilms and tested their ability to degrade plastic, and we are currently investigating the gene expression (transcriptome reconstruction) of one organism.
+We developed stable isotope probing techniques to determine rates of plastic degradation.

 artist impression on the fate of plastic in the ocean